5 Life-Changing Reasons You Should Intern Abroad

 I don’t consider myself that adventurous and I rarely go out and explore different places or hobbies in my home state of California.
 However, interning abroad gave me the excuse to go to several different places by myself on weekends and after work.
 This isn’t to say you can’t be adventurous on your home campus or during a domestic internship, but interning overseas gives the extra vacation adventure feel even while working!
 Luckily for me, Japan is a very safe and convenient place to travel; unlike the United States, almost the whole country is connected by railway.
 Even though I did not travel to too many places outside of Tokyo, I felt safe taking the train spontaneously anywhere, and making spontaneous plans was exciting.

-Related: How to Discover (and Pursue) Your Passion
+Related: How to Discover and Pursue Your Passions as a Student

 4. You improve your communication skills

 Communication is not just about knowing the language but also knowing the culture behind it.
 Interning abroad gives you the opportunity to develop vital communication skills by working through cross-cultural barriers.
 The more globalized the world becomes due to technology, the more likely you will work in a job or live in a community that includes people of all backgrounds.
 In order to become a more productive society, people will need improved communication skills to accomplish tasks together.
-For example, in Japan people tend to not give clearly “yes” or “no” answers to certain questions in order to avoid unnecessary conflict and to maintain group harmony.
-In addition, it’s customary for companies to not directly correct an employee if they make a mistake; instead, they will instead be subtle and assign the person less difficult or different tasks.
+For example, in Japan, people tend to not give clear “yes” or “no” answers to certain questions in order to avoid unnecessary conflict and to maintain group harmony.
+In addition, it’s customary for companies to not directly correct an employee if they make a mistake; instead, they will be subtle and assign the person less difficult or different tasks.
 Luckily I did not run into these problems, but knowing these things helped me ask specific questions to learn how to improve in my work and make the most of my time there.

 5. You practice money management